-Privitar’s data masking capabilities extend beyond pseudonymization and tokenization
+Privitar data masking extends beyond pseudonymization and tokenization

 Data Masking ≄ Pseudonymization and Tokenization

-Although often used interchangeably; data masking, pseudonymization and tokenization are different.
+Although often used interchangeably; data masking, pseudonymization and tokenization are different de-identification techniques.
 Although pseudonymization removes direct identifiers, it leaves indirect identifiers untouched, potentially including quasi-identifiers, and therefore is insufficient to de-identify data.
 Privitar’s masking capabilities extend beyond pseudonymization and tokenization.

 Privitar’s Data Masking Capabilities Include

 Usually used for personally identifiable information, random tokens can be substituted for sensitive data.
-Privitar supports rich tokenization capabilities allowing you to take control of linkability, format preservation and reversibility.
+Privitar data masking supports rich data tokenization capabilities allowing you to take control of linkability, format preservation and reversibility.

-Often used with tokenization, data generalization blurs quasi-identifiers replacing sensitive data with less precise values via binning, reformatting, rounding or truncating.
-Privitar supports manual and automatic data generalization.
+Often used with data tokenization, generalization blurs quasi-identifiers replacing sensitive data with less precise values via binning, reformatting, rounding or truncating.
+Privitar data masking supports both manual and automatic data generalization.